 State schools tend to vary in quality with the best schools in each area generally over subscribed, so planning in this area if possible is highly recommended.
 As mentioned above it is important to note most schools base admissions on a catchment area and so your proximity to the school is likely to be a factor.

 Schools typically run from 8:30am – 4:00pm Monday to Friday.

-Note: This document is provided as a guide for people moving to the UK from Dubai, UAE and for information purposes only.
+Note: This document is provided as a guide for people moving to the UK and for information purposes only.
 Customs regulations can and do change at any time, usually without notice.
 Your mover will provide you with more information.